samskrutha/failover-infra/README.md

 - I have kept the code very simple for the assignment.
 - I have referenced my old projects and some of the open source repos from Github to complete this task.
 - The code can still be refactored and made modular if necessary
+- Code scanning tools like Blackduck, Trivy can also be added to the CI piplene to enhance security

 ---